-Over the past six months, the pandemic and accompanying economic free-fall has disrupted almost everything about our lives, including the social connections we depend upon for survival and happiness.
+Over the past ten months, the pandemic and accompanying economic free-fall has disrupted almost everything about our lives, including the social connections we depend upon for survival and happiness.

 The big idea here is to maintain a flourishing social life under a challenging new set of conditions.
 This means a whole range of innovative practices, habits and designs that capitalize on community members own knowledge about life in their hometowns.

 Each of these examples of different aspects of our daily life can be implemented gradually under strict covid-19 requirements.
 Understanding what each example might become as we emerge from this difficult time can give hope for everyone as we seek a better future.

 In order to connect, people need to be seen, heard and empathize with each other.
 That can happen with a nod, wink, smile, a few nice words, a casual remark, or a short conversation.
 These important connections not only strengthen relationships but encourage people to keep working together to overcome this catastrophe.

 2. Use Sidewalks to Restore Social Connections

 This idea is limited by the fact that sidewalks in many cities are too small, barely giving folks enough room to pass each other.
 One bold idea, based on successes already underway, is to reapportion one-third of the streets in a city to be vehicle-free, another third shared equally between vehicles and people on foot or bikes, and the last third primarily for vehicle traffic.
 The result, is that sidewalks could be immediately doubled in size, parking could move out further from the curb to allow more room encouraging physical distancing and social connections.

 3. Bring the Inside Out at Retail Stores and Restaurants